jmtt89/AndroidAppDemo/README.md

 }
 ```

-The synchronization process is very important if your use Geofence, Beacons or Location-aware capabilities, this method synchronize all information in Messangi System; the best moment to do this are on postInit method, is strongly recomended use a Background Thread to all Network calls.
+The synchronization process is very important if you use Geofence, Beacons or Location-aware capabilities.
+This method synchronizes all information in Messangi System; the best moment to do this are on postInit method, is strongly recomended use a Background Thread to all Network calls.

 ```Java
 @Override